haowei99/Github-Issue-Displayer/README.md

 # issue-explorer

+A simple Vue.js web application that displays issues of a given repositary.

 Features Implmented:
 - Smooth transistion from home page to issue page with animation
 - Cover the case of an error fetching the results